 - Sóller → Sa Calobra – Torrent de Pareis: 10:00* – 11:15 – 13:00 – 15:00 (*Confirm time calling to 971 63 01 70)

 - Sa Calobra → Puerto de Soller: 13:45 – 16:40

 Mid Season (February and March; e.g. 01/02/2019 to 31/03/2019) and Low Season (04/11/2019 to 24/11/2019) timetable

 - Puerto de Soller → Sa Calobra: 11:15*

 - Sa Calobra → Puerto de Soller: 13:45*

 4. Sa Calobra

 Sa Calobra is the name of the small village, where you can get by sea or road.
-It is 38 kilometres away from Sóller, between El Morro de sa Vaca and El Morro de ses Fel·les, and below Puig Major, a 1,445 metres peak, the highest in Mallorca.
+It is 38 kilometres away from Sóller, between El Morro de sa Vaca and El Morro de ses Fel·les, and below Puig Major, a 1,445-metre peak, the highest in Mallorca.

 There is no much to do in the town, there are a couple of souvenir shops, a beach bar, a hotel, scattered parking spaces and a few restaurants.
-For some strange reason, most restaurants (maybe all of them) offer all you can eat and self-service.
-None of them looked attractive to us, so I would recommend taking some food with you and have a picnic by the Torrent/beach.
+For some strange reason, most restaurants (maybe all of them) offer all-you-can-eat and self-service.
+None of them looked attractive to us, so I would recommend taking some food with you and having a picnic by the Torrent/beach.